EricFrancis12/evoclick/README.md

 The UI will now be running at http://localhost:3000 by default.
 Check the `.env` file for your Root Username and Root Password.

+## Deployment

+### Option A: Vercel
+This application was designed for deployment on [Vercel](https://vercel.com).
+This is because Vercel offers a Postgres database and Redis instance on their free tier, which makes it extremely easy to get the application up and running using a single platform.

+NOTE: When deploying to Vercel, the route handlers in `/api` are automatically ran as Serverless Functions.
+More information here: https://vercel.com/docs/functions/runtimes/go

+### Option B: VPS
+Instructions coming soon.

 ## Inspiration
 Inspired by click trackers such as [Voluum](https://voluum.com), [Bemob](https://bemob.com), and [Binom](https://binom.org)